vikrant82/chat-analyzer/.kilocode/rules/killo_rules.md

-# Cline Rule for Chat Analyzer
+# Killo Rule for Chat Analyzer

 ## On Session Start